Azure/Metrics-Advisor-for-Equipment.github.io/docs/04-Creating an evaluation and reviewing evaluation results.md

 After you click on a particular event, the event details tab indicates which sensors contributed the most to that event.
 Users can select top 5/10/15 contributors at one time from the dropdown.

 - `Top contributors` is a list containing the contribution score of each variable.
-Higher contribution scores indicate higher possibility of the root cause.
+Higher contribution scores indicate a higher possibility of the root cause.
 This list is often used for interpreting anomalies as well as diagnosing the root causes.
 - `Contribution scores` for the top 30 variables will total to 100%.
-- `Correlated Variables`: this field will show which variables have significant correlation change in with the corresponding top contributing variable.
+- `Correlated Variables`: this field will show which variables have significant correlation change with the corresponding top contributing variable.

-For contribution score color scale:

-1. 0<x<=25%: lightest

-2. 25%<x<=75%: medium

-3. 75%<x<=100%: darkest

-   > **_NOTE:_**  Metrics Advisor for Equipment will pull 300 data points for each variable when users clicked on an anomalous point, and show the top 5 contributors by default.
+> **_NOTE:_**  Metrics Advisor for Equipment will pull 300 data points for each variable when users click on an anomalous point and show the top 5 contributors by default.

 ![image](https://user-images.githubusercontent.com/36343326/175237217-cc591970-c8a5-4c16-8eb4-dbd5ef9cf651.png)

-## 8. Download results

-Users can download the raw model output.
-The downloaded file will have the following information:

-- Timestamp: timestamps within the evaluation start and end time users defined during evaluation set up.
-- is Anomaly: True if an anomaly is detected at the current timestamp
-- Score: Raw score from the model

-- Severity: Indicates the significance of the anomaly.
-The higher the severity, the more significant the anomaly)